amir0ff/midi-controller/README.md

 This is a generic MIDI controller for DJs and music producers built on ATmega32u4 microcontroller.
 The controller has been tested on Native Instrument's Traktor Pro 2 and Ableton Live 10 and should work on other versions alike.

+> It doesn't require any external software such as "The Hairless MIDI" since this is MIDI USB Class Compliant device.

 ### MIDI Out mappings:

 * MIDI Channel = 4